 The next year matters because this is the point where small changes still create a real break in the pattern.
 A lower balance is easier to rescue than a balance that keeps getting interest added to it for another 12 months.

 The move is not shame.
 The move is visibility.
 Know your rate.
 Know your payment.
 Know your payoff date.
 Then test what happens with an extra $25, $50, or $100 per month.
+The free credit card payoff calculator shows your exact payoff date and total interest in about 60 seconds.

 That is the real opposite of panic.
 It is math.
 It is knowing whether your current plan ends in 3 years, 8 years, or never.
 It is knowing whether the number is manageable or quietly getting worse.